Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies C3.ai, Inc. (AI) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against C3.ai, Inc. (“C3.ai” or the “Company”) (NYSE: AI) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired C3.ai securities between March 2, 2022 and April 3, 2023, inclusive (the ''Class Period'').
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ai1.
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against C3.ai, Inc. ("C3.ai" or the "Company") AI and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired C3.ai securities between March 2, 2022 and April 3, 2023, inclusive (the ''Class Period'').
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ai1.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.